cvmbsOne/VetQualPub/README.md

 #### Configure
 Configure Rstudio to be compatible with git and pull this repo as a project into Rstudio.
 For instructions, see [here](https://cfss.uchicago.edu/setup/git-with-rstudio/) (You only need to know how to do the first two steps.
 This website is a good starting spot if you want any further information on how to use Git/GitHub/R/Rstudio).
 If you're having trouble with the project, see [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects).

 Finally, run install.R (found under the home directory of the repository) to install or update all the packages required for running the analyzer.
-Under the run section, see step 3 for how to open the script and step 5 for how to run all the lines in install.r.
+Under the run section, see step 3 for how to open the script (you'll need to go to the project directory, not ./Current Build/Code) and see step 5 for how to run all the lines in install.r.

 ***\*Two of these programs are desinged to run with only RedCAP entries.
 One program is designed to use data with RedCAP and EMR entries.
 The EMR entries must follow specific guidlines detailed below and will likely have to be encoded by hand.\****